Trending Hashtags For Events & Event Planners

 Make no mistake GDPR the most significant new framework for data regulation in recent history with far-reaching implications that I don't think anyone has really addressed as most are too busy congratulating themselves on their monumental piece of legislation.

 GDPR has internet businesses who have had carte blanche in recent years to stand up and take not and fall into the line of compliance.
-Not only does every company that does business with an EU citizen have to comply with GDPR, but most major Internet companies (like Google, Facebook, etc) have already announced they intend to export the “spirit” of GDPR to all of their customers, regardless of their physical location.
+Not only does every company that does business with an EU citizen have to comply with GDPR, but most dominant Internet companies (like Google, Facebook, etc.) have already announced they intend to export the “spirit” of GDPR to all of their customers, regardless of their physical location.

 Given the fact that most governments don't know how the internet works still don’t know how to deal with the subject of data as a social or legal asset, GDPR is likely the most important new social contract between consumers, business, and government in the Internet’s history.

 When looking at what GDPR is about and what it has to offer it seems like a raw deal for all internet businesses except the major players.
 Whether its complete oversight and ignorance or done on purpose to protect the oligarchy that is the modern internet I do not know but regardless of the motivations the effects will remain the same.